 How unconscious have you become while walking that path?
 Unaware of any of the steps you take?

-But imagine for a moment walking that familiar old route to fetch a glass of water, and while you walk suddenly experiencing a power failure… pitch black darkness… and in an instant, being hyper conscious comes flooding back, suddenly becoming aware of every foot placement again, which would otherwise have happened unconsciously.
+But imagine for a moment walking that familiar old route at night to fetch a glass of water, and while you walk suddenly experiencing a power failure… pitch black darkness… and in an instant, being hyper conscious comes flooding back, suddenly becoming aware of every foot placement again, which would otherwise have happened unconsciously.

 Knowledge (or what we think we know) is often the killer of consciousness, while the acceptance of not knowing is what makes us open to seeing, “when we somehow find ourselves completely available, when we become openhearted and open-minded, and are willing to entertain the possibility that we may not know what we think we know”, THAT is when grace and wisdom finds us.